learnk8s/learnk8s.io/src/bsk201909/secrets.md

 Only the Kamus API has the private key to decrypt it.

-To use the secret in your app, you need to add a special init container to your pod.
+To use the secret in your app, you need to add a particular init container to your pod.

-The init container is responsible to read the secrets, decrypt them and produce files in various formats.
+The init container is responsible for reading the secrets, decrypting them and producing files in various formats.

 Your application can then consume this file to consume the decrypted secrets.